AB2212/ab2212.github.io/_posts/2020-05-24-Understanding Proximal Policy Optimization Part 1.md

 <video controls  src="{{ site.baseurl }}/img/policy_gradient.mp4" autoplay loop/>
 </figure>

+In this animation we can see how the policy evolves to maximize the expected value of the function.
+Since our policy which is a Gaussian distribution has the peak at $x=4$ which coincides with the peak of the function, so when inputs to the function are sampled from this probability distribution and fed to the function, we observe high output values.

 In policy gradient method, the random variable $x$ is a whole trajectory $\tau$ which is a sequence of states, actions and rewards, i.e.,

 $\tau = (s_{0}, a_{0}, r_{0}, s_{1}, a_{1}, r_{1}, ..., ..., s_{T -1 }, a_{T-1}, r_{T-1})$,